holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.7 Sub-Circles

-A Circle may expand its Defined Roles into full Circles, via its Governance Process.
+A Circle may expand its defined Roles into full Circles, via its Governance Process.
 When it does, the new Circle becomes its **_“Sub-Circle”_**, while it becomes the **_“Super-Circle”_** of that new Sub-Circle.

 #### 1.7.1 Modifying Sub-Circles

 Through its Governance Process, a Circle may:

 - **(a)** modify the Purpose, Domains, or Accountabilities of a Sub-Circle; or
-- **(b)** move its own Defined Roles or Policies into a Sub-Circle, or move any from within the Sub-Circle into itself; or
+- **(b)** move its own defined Roles or Policies into a Sub-Circle, or move any from within the Sub-Circle into itself; or
 - **(c)** remove a Sub-Circle entirely, or collapse it from a Circle back into just a Role.

-Beyond these allowed changes, a Circle may not modify any Defined Roles or Policies held within a Sub-Circle.
+Beyond these allowed changes, a Circle may not modify any Roles or Policies held within a Sub-Circle.

 #### 1.7.2 Links Between Circles

-A Circle’s Lead Link may assign someone to fill the Lead Link Role for each Sub-Circle, using the same rules that apply when the Lead Link assigns into any other Defined Role of the Circle.
+A Circle’s Lead Link may assign someone to fill the Lead Link Role for each Sub-Circle, using the same rules that apply when the Lead Link assigns into any other Role defined by the Circle.

 Each Circle may elect a Rep Link to its Super-Circle.